As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 - Calibrating is essential to guarantee high accuracy.

 - Clean the unit, especially if spills occur.

-- Clean cuvette windows as dirt, scratches, and clouding can affect accuracy.
-Use distilled water of solution for the cuvettes.
+- Clean cuvette windows as dirt, scratches and clouding can affect accuracy.
+Use distilled water as a solution for the cuvettes.

 - Additionally, make sure cuvettes have identical mold markings to ensure consistency.

 Spectrometers are sophisticated optical units that measure the amount of light transmitted through a sample, or that reflected off it, which is highly needed in medicine, biomedical research, production facilities, forensics, environmental testing, and quality control management.
 Given their diverse applications, it’s no surprise spectrophotometers come in different shapes and sizes, with visible light spectrophotometers, ultraviolet/visible spectrophotometers, near-infrared spectrophotometers, nuclear magnetic resonance devices, atomic absorption spectrophotometers, mercury analyzers, and fluorometers being popular models.

 Before choosing a spectrophotometer, however, prospective buyers should consider three major factors: requirements, specifications, and total costs.
 Note that detection limits, data quality, analytical working range, light path, size, sample throughput, and measurement time are all factors to consider.
 Adequate maintenance is also a must to ensure long life and accurate use.